umbraco/UmbracoDocs/12/umbraco-cms/reference/api-versioning-and-openapi.md

 ## Adding custom schema IDs

-Just as with the custom operation IDs above, custom schema IDs can also make it easier for your API consumers to understand and work with your APIs.
+Custom schema IDs can also make it easier for your API consumers to understand and work with your APIs.
 To that same end, Umbraco applies custom schema IDs to the Umbraco APIs - but not to your APIs.

 If you want to create custom schema IDs for your APIs, you must ensure that the Umbraco APIs retain their custom schema IDs.
 The following code sample illustrates how that can be done.